6 Steps To Write A Concrete Poem In Few Minutes

 You might need to play around with the size and direction of your writing to make everything fit.

 Some words might be big, others small.
 You can curve words or write them up and down.
-The goal is to make your words create the shape you want.

 5. Refine the shape